Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.

 Researchers are looking at different types of targeted drugs for secondary breast cancer.

-The drugs are being combined with chemotherapy or other types of drugs to see if they improve how well they work as a treatment.
+They are looking into different combinations.
+This includes combining them with chemotherapy or other types of drugs.
+They wnat to see if they improve how well they work as a treatment.

 When you go home